 SECTION 1.
-VACANCY POSTING When the Employer determines there is a continuing or temporary vacancy to be filled, the hiring Department shall submit a appropriate requisition to the Human Resources Announcements of vacancies shall be posted on the official Human Resources Department web page and shall include cross campus postings as feasible. posting shall state the first day of listing, shall remain open for applications from the first day it is officially posted for at least seven (7) calendar days and shall state the date at which bargaining unit consideration ends.
-The appropriate Human Resources Department shall provide copies of postings to the Union.
+VACANCY POSTING When the Employer determines there is a continuing or temporary vacancy to be filled, the hiring Department shall submit a job opening to the appropriate Human Resources Department.
+Announcements of vacancies shall be posted on the official Human Resources Department web page and shall include cross campus postings as feasible.
+The posting shall state the first day of listing, shall remain open for applications from the first day it is officially posted for at least seven (7) calendar days and shall state the date at which bargaining unit consideration ends.
 In addition, the appropriate supervisor(s) shall notify bargaining unit employees in the department, by means of the supervisor's choosing, when a bargaining unit vacancy in the department is to be posted.
 Disputes regarding supervisory notification may be grieved under Article 21 but remedies shall not require reversal of the hiring decision.